CathalSweeney6/tolkientrivia/readme.md

 ## Inception and Initial Design

-I wanted the aesthetic of the website to match that of 'The Lord of the Rings' move franchise.
+I wanted the aesthetic of the website to match that of 'The Lord of the Rings' movie franchise.
 I began by creating a mock-up design using Balsamiq Wireframes.
 I am very happy with the final result, as the original mockup translated very well onto the final project.

 <img src="assets/images/balsamiqwireframe.png" width=600 height=400>

  I created the quiz's logo by downloading the 'Ringbearer' font from [dafont.com](https://www.dafont.com/ringbearer.font).
-This font is a based off of the original font used in the trilogy's movie posters.
+This font is based off of the original font used in the trilogy's movie posters.
 I formatted the logo in Adobe Photoshop, where I embossed and added an outline and shadow to the final logo.

  Original logo.

  <img src="assets/images/originallogo.png" width=500 height=400>

- Final logo, editied through Adobe Photoshop.
+ Final logo, edited through Adobe Photoshop.

  <img src="assets/images/quizlogo.png" width=300 height=200>